Marlins vs. Cardinals Player Props Betting Odds

 Arraez Stats

-- Arraez has recorded 118 hits with 17 doubles, a triple, three home runs and 25 walks.
+- Arraez has 119 hits with 17 doubles, a triple, three home runs and 25 walks.
 He has driven in 41 runs with one stolen base.

-- Arraez has hit safely in three straight games.
-In his last five games he is hitting .250 with a double, a walk and three RBI.
+- Arraez will look for his fifth straight game with a hit in this contest.
+During his last five outings he is hitting .263 with a double, a walk and two RBI.

 Arraez Recent Games